-One of D&D’s most iconic villains returns — but just who is Vecna?
+One of D&D’s most iconic villains is returning in 2024 with Vecna: Eve of Ruin.
+But just who is Vecna?

 It started with an eye and a hand